Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Abstract

 \section{Abstract}

-We propose a fast, parallel, maximum clique algorithm for large, sparse graphs that is designed to exploit characteristics of social and information networks.
-We observe roughly linear runtime scaling over graphs between 1000 vertices and 100M vertices.
-In a test with a 1.8 billion-edge social network, the algorithm finds the largest clique in about 20 minutes.
-For social networks, in particular, we found that using the core number of a vertex in combination with a good heuristic clique finder efficiently removes the vast majority of the search space.
+We propose a fast, parallel maximum clique algorithm for large sparse graphs that is designed to exploit characteristics of social and information networks.
+The method exhibits a roughly linear runtime scaling over real-world networks ranging from 1000 to 100 million nodes.
+In a test on a social network with 1.8 billion edges, the algorithm finds the largest clique in about 20 minutes.
+Our method employs a branch and bound strategy with novel and aggressive pruning techniques.
+For instance, we use the core number of a vertex in combination with a good heuristic clique finder to efficiently remove the vast majority of the search space.
 In addition, we parallelize the exploration of the search tree.
-In the algorithm, processes immediately communicate changes to upper and lower bounds on the size of maximum clique, which occasionally results in a super-linear speedup because vertices with especially large search spaces can be pruned by other processes.
-We use this clique finder to investigate the size of the largest temporal strong components in dynamic networks, which requires finding the largest clique in a particular temporal reachability graph.
+During the search, processes immediately communicate changes to upper and lower bounds on the size of maximum clique, which occasionally results in a super-linear speedup because vertices with large search spaces can be pruned by other processes.
+We apply the algorithm to two problems: to compute temporal strong components and to compress graphs.